Bigredgeek/SOTN_TTS2KML_Merged/README.md

 - Collects generated KML files
 - Cleans up temporary files

-### TTS2KML.py (in each map folder)
-- Reads map-specific transformation data
-- Processes units based on map layer
-- Generates KML with sorted layers for NATO/PACT/undeclared units as defined by the Tag in TTS
-- Maintains unit styling and imagery

 ### AnalyzeTTS.py (in each map folder)
 - Calculates the coordinate transformation parameters for each map layer
 - Uses a system of known reference points (cities) to calibrate the map